 - Combine soy sauce, mirin and water in a plastic bag.
 Set aside.

 - Bring water to a boil in a medium saucepan.
 There should be enough water to cover the eggs (should be 1 inch above eggs).

 - When boiling, take out the eggs from the refrigerator and carefully submerge the eggs into water with a mesh strainer/skimmer or ladle.

-- Immediately reduce heat to maintain a simmer and cook the eggs for exact 7 minutes*.
+- Immediately reduce heat to maintain a simmer and cook the eggs for exact 7 minutes (See Notes).
 Make sure the water is simmering, but not so hot that the eggs bounce around.

 - After 7 minutes, immediately take out the eggs and soak in ice bath to stop them from cooking further.
 Let them cool for 3 minutes.